apc518/realisr-2/README.md

 # Realisr 2 🕰️
-Group-up reboot of Realisr as a clientside-only webapp with way more features
+Ground-up reboot of Realisr as a client-side-only webapp with way more features

 [Realisr 1](https://github.com/apc518/realisr.git) was written in Python and was not well optimized.